cube3power/atsd/installation/cloudera.md

 ![](images/cm_major_compaction.png)

-To disable built-in compaction of data tables, adjust the following settings on the **Admin > Server Properties** page:
+To disable built-in compaction of data tables, adjust the following settings on the **Settings > Server Properties** page:

 ```
 #this will compact only 'entity' table once a week on Saturday